BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Multi-objective BO with multivariate ranks

-where $C_{\alpha(Y_1), \beta(Y_2)}$ is the copula function corresponding to variables $\alpha(Y_1)$ and $\beta(Y_2).$ \end{Corollary}
+where $C_{\alpha(Y_1), \beta(Y_2)}$ is the copula function corresponding to variables $\alpha(Y_1)$ and $\beta(Y_2)$. \end{corollary}

-Corollary 1 follows from the PIT transformation required for copula estimation.
-The proof for invariance under monotonic transformations based on \cite{haugh2016introduction} can be found in \autoref{app:col2} and, without loss of generality, can be extended to more than two dimensions.
-We empirically validate the robustness properties of the copula-based estimator in \autoref{fig:metric_compare}.
+Corollary \ref{col1} follows from the PIT required for copula estimation.
+The proof for Corollary \ref{col2}, based on \citet{haugh2016introduction}, can be found in \autoref{app:col2} and, without loss of generality, can be extended to $M{\rm >}2$.
+In \autoref{fig:metric_compare} we demonstrate the robustness of the copula-based estimator.